pmcharrison/psynet-tutorial-ismir-2025/docs/01-topics/05-static-experiments-i.rst

     If ``get_nodes`` relies on listing audio files, make sure you write ``nodes=get_nodes`` rather than ``nodes=get_nodes()``.
-    The latter would fail when the app is deployed, because the app would try to list files that are automatically excluded from the source code package.
+    The latter would fail when the app is deployed, because the app would try to list files that are excluded from the deployment package.
     Instead, you should defer evaluation by providing ``get_nodes`` as a function, which allows PsyNet to only evaluate it on the local machine while the deployment package is being prepared.